Chiral Graviton Modes in Fermionic Fractional Chern Insulators: Adiabatic connection of graviton from FQH to FCI

 \subsection{Lifetime of the graviton-mode on FCI}

-We now repeat the quantitative analysis on the graviton intrinsic decay rate $\Gamma_G$ (Fig.~\ref{fig:lifetime_analysis}) introduced in Sec. \ref{sec:HHnum_lifetime}.
-We use pED results, as this excludes edge effects and stongly anisotropic aspect ratios of MPS simulations.
+We now repeat the quantitative analysis on the graviton intrinsic decay rate $\Gamma_G$ (Fig.~\ref{fig:lifetime_analysis}) as in Sec. \ref{sec:HHnum_lifetime}.
+We use pED results, as this excludes edge effects and strongly anisotropic aspect ratios of MPS simulations.
 The qualitative agreement of pED and MPS can be directly seen from the comparison of the graviton spectra (see Fig.~\ref{fig:adiabatic_graviton})(c)).
 Focusing on the two limits $R=0$ and $R=1$, first, we examine the graviton spectra at $R=1$ (CB) for different broadening parameters $\eta$ (Fig.~\ref{fig:lifetime_analysis} (a)) and the dependence of the total decay rate $\Gamma_{tot}$ on $\eta$ for different system sizes.
-Corrections to the simple dependence $\Gamma_{tot}\simeq \Gamma_G+\eta$ are stronger compared with the LL case in Fig.~\ref{fig:lifetime_hh} (b), which could be attributed to the stronger contribution from the two magnetoroton continuum.
-For the extraction of $\Gamma_G$ and its errorbar $\delta \Gamma_G$ we still follow Eq. \eqref{eq:lifetime_av} and Eq. \eqref{eq:lifetime_err} fixing $\eta^*=0.02$, which is shown as points at $\eta=0$ in Fig.~\ref{fig:lifetime_analysis} (b).
+The linear dependence $\Gamma_{tot}\simeq \Gamma_G+\eta$ is clear.
+For the extraction of $\Gamma_G$ and its error bar $\delta \Gamma_G$ we still follow what is outlined in Sec. \ref{sec:HHnum_lifetime} and detailed in App.\ref{sec:app_lifetime_extraction}.
+The result is shown as points at $\eta=0$ in Fig.~\ref{fig:lifetime_analysis} (b).
 Then in Fig.~\ref{fig:lifetime_analysis} (c), we show the $1/N$ dependence of the graviton energy $\omega_G$ and in Fig.~\ref{fig:lifetime_analysis} (d) the relative intrinsic decay rate $\Gamma_G/\omega_G$.
-While large oscillations in the decay rate are present, these become less pronounced for larger $N$, suggesting a finite value in the FCI case (CB) of order $\Gamma_G/\omega_G\sim 0.1$ in the $N\to\infty$ limit.
-A finite but much smaller intrinsic decay rate $\Gamma_G/\omega_G \sim0.02$ is present also for the HH$^*_{\frac{1}{8}}$ case, compatible with the pure HH results of Sec. \ref{sec:HHnum_lifetime}.
+While oscillations in the decay rate are present, these become less pronounced for larger $N$, suggesting a finite value in the FCI case (CB) of order $\Gamma_G/\omega_G\sim 0.07$ in the $N\to\infty$ limit.
+A finite but smaller intrinsic decay rate $\Gamma_G/\omega_G \sim0.02$ is present also for the HH$^*_{\frac{1}{8}}$ case, compatible with the pure HH results of Sec. \ref{sec:HHnum_lifetime}.